soltrinox/react-babylonjs/README.md

 # react-babylonjs

+This package is under development and so for doesn't offer any functionality, please don't install it yet...
+But keep reading and find out what it's going to do...

 The idea was abstract way all the complexity required to create graphs using BabylonJS.
 Inspired by ReactJS, CycleJS I decided to borrow the VirtualDOM concept to fill the gap between BabylonJS and the declarative paradigm.